anoidgit/BPE-Dropout/README.md

 In order to achive high speed of segmentation you can either use faster implementation like [YouTokenToMe](https://github.com/VKCOM/YouTokenToMe), or use Python multiprocessing.

-### Some hints to reproduce our results:
+### Some hints to reproduce our results

-* For small datasets we used usual dropout coefficients 0.2.
+* For small datasets, we used the usual dropout coefficients 0.2

 ### Reference